afanrasool/tf-k8s-helm/README.md

 ### //instructions to deploy from this repo

 #### Pre-requisites
 -   A service account for Terraform in GCP.
-Following roles have been tested to work with this setup : `Kubernetes Admin` , `Editor` , `Security Admin`.
+Following roles have been tested to work with this setup : `Kubernetes Admin` , `Editor` , `Security Admin`,`Network Admin`.
 -   Google Cloud SDK
 -   Terraform 0.12
 -   Store the keyfile for the service account created above in `gcp/credentials.json`